monero-ecosystem/outreach-docs/monero-outreach-docs/en/transcriptions/monero-konferenco-2019/Perfect_Privacy_or_Strong_Deniability.md

 Any other questions, before...

 **Sarang:** I have a quick one.

+Yes.

-So you talked about there probably being a sweet spot in terms of anonymity set size and that that depends a lot on the power of your adversary.
+**Sarang:** So you talked about there probably being a sweet spot in terms of anonymity set size and that that depends a lot on the power of your adversary.
 So, just on the spot, what is that number, do you know what it is?
 Do you have an order of magnitude estimate for it?

-42. No. So, the first diagram that Mitchell showed was like a three-ary tree, because it's splitted into 3 branches at every node.
+42, no. So, the first diagram that Mitchell showed was like a three-ary tree, because it's splitted into 3 branches at every node.
 And a tree like that, which is like the idealized case, it should be like - you have exponential growth of three to the n, and in those sorts of examples I've seen numbers as low as like 23 for ring sizes that seemed to be sufficient against reasonable models.
 On the other hand, that's an idealized model, and in the Monero blockchain, this tree can't grow forever.
 Eventually, it starts to overlap onto itself because there's only a finite number of nodes.
 And in the end, it's not clear.
 But, I personally advocate a slightly larger ring size at all times.